StefanCardnell/LoLTracker/README.txt

 - To exit, Press Cntrl+C.

+[NORMAL OPERATION]

+1) The program will ask for a name, server, and whether to display summoner names

+2) If the player on the server is not found, the program will exit.

+3) If the player on the server is found, it will search for their current game.
+If a game is found it will display current game data.
+If a game is not found, it will the say that the player is not in a game until a game is found.

+4) When the game ends, the program attempts to receive post-game data for two minutes.
+If it is found it will display it for three minutes.

+5) Once the three minutes is up or no post-game data was found, it will go back to searching for a current game of the selected player.

 [ERROR-HANDLING]

 - If you run in to issues with the program, make sure you entered the API KEY in to key.txt correctly.